FLO-2DSoftware/FLO-2D-Docs/Build23/_sources/flo-2d_pro/Channel Modeling Guidelines 2023/Chapter 1.rst.txt

 .. vim: syntax=rst

-Chapter 1 - Channel Overview
+CHAPTER 1 - CHANNEL OVERVIEW
 ================================

 This document supplements the FLO-2D Reference Manual, Data Input Manual and training materials such as the webinars and videos, lessons and short